 Our main working languages are English, Norwegian and Norwegian Sign Language and we make an active attempt at practicing translanguaging during our meetings.

-NRK P2s long-standing language programme Språkteigen has recently been substituted by Språksnakk: a whole hour with language teachers and language lovers on the radio every Sunday (and as a podcast).
-This new format features an expert panel and several researchers from our group have participated, among them Ellen Andenæs, Brit Mæhlum, Annjo K. Greenall and Stian Hårstad.
+At NRK P2s Språksnakk (and Podcast) you can listen to a whole hour with language teachers and language lovers every Sunday.
+The program features an expert panel and several researchers from our group, among them Ellen Andenæs, Brit Mæhlum, Annjo K. Greenall and Stian Hårstad.
 All episodes are available here.